holidayextras/jsonapi-client/README.md

 # jsonapi-client

-`jsonapi-client` is a module designed to make it really easy to consume a `json:api` service.
+A javascript module designed to make it really easy to consume a `json:api` service.

+### Motivation / Justification / Rationale

+Consuming a json:api service from within Javascript is a non-trivial affair.
+Setting up a transport mechanism, authentication, making requests to standardised HTTP routes, error handling, pagination and expanding an inclusion tree...
+All of these things represent barriers to consuming an API.
+This module takes away all the hassle and lets developers focus on interacting with a rich API without wasting developer time focusing on anything other than shipping valuable features.

-This module is tested against the example JSON:API server in [jsonapi-server](https://github.com/holidayextras/jsonapi-server).
+This module is tested against the example json:api server provided by  [jsonapi-server](https://github.com/holidayextras/jsonapi-server).

 ### Full documentation